dudeNumber4/database-migration/README.md

 1. sqlpackage.exe: Sql Server Data Tools must be installed.
 2. Visual Studio: The powershell scripts will only work from VS package manager console (see the scripts for details).
 3. Sql Server.  `DatabaseMigrator.cs` assumes Sql Server, but could probably be easily modified for a different database.
 There must only be one database to manage in the repository where this is put into place.
-4. Git version (whatever version introduced merge hooks/drivers; I really couldn't determine).
+4. Git version (whatever version introduced merge hooks; I really couldn't determine).
 5. Powershell v6 (core) or greater.
 To ensure it's installed correctly, open a git bash shell and type `where pwsh`.
 If it can't be found; find where it's installed and ensure that's on your path.

 #### Initial Configuration (i.e., what the nuget package that doesn't yet exist should do)
 * Add a database project to your solution.
-  * Note that the database name is, by default, the same as the project.
+  * Note that the database name is, by default, the same as the database project.
 This could probably be detected by the scripts, but is not currently the case; it assumes they are the same.
   * As such, name the database project to match your database name.
-If you don't already have a database, create on with the same name as your database project.
+If you don't already have a database, create one with the same name as your database project.
     * The database name must be consistent across all environments.
 I think this is a good thing.
   * Add all .ps1 and psm1 scripts from the root of this `MigrationDatabase` project to the root of your database project.
   * Add folders Scripts/AdHoc and Scripts/Migrations to your database project.
   * Copy `UpdateProject.scmp` from this `MigrationDatabase` to your database project.
-  * If you don't already have a database add default dbo schema to your database project.
-  * In your solution configuration, remove the database project from the build; it will never need to be part of the normal build process and will fail if called from .net core CLI.
+  * In your solution configuration, remove the database project from the build for Debug and Release; it will never need to be part of the normal build process and will fail if called from .net core CLI.
   * Add a table named MigrationsJournal to your database project.
 Set it's (text) definition to this project's table of that name.
 * Set the current state of your database project:
    * Using `UpdateProject.scmp`: